 The Importance of Employee Advocacy with Privacy on the Rise

 With privacy on the rise, targeting individuals on social media and through paid ads is becoming harder and harder for marketers.
 Employee advocacy goes hand in hand with privacy regulations and is an effective way to work with and around — rather than against — them.
-In this article, we’ll explore how advocacy allows you to reach the right people without breaching privacy by taking advantage of the potential of the organic networks of your employees.
+Discover how advocacy allows you to reach the right people organically and authentically without breaching privacy.

-With social media platforms tightening privacy policies and restricting the organic reach of posts made through company pages, getting through to the right audience has become an increasingly tough job.
+On top of that, with social media platforms tightening privacy policies and restricting the organic reach of posts made through company pages, getting through to the right audience has become an increasingly tough job.
+This has led many brands to start putting more money into social media ads and boosting posts to push their reach.
+The new GDPR regulations, however, also affect this kind of behavior.

-While the European General Data Protection and Regulation law and other privacy restrictions on social media have considerably improved consumers' experience on the web, they have also made the job of marketers harder and harder.
+The European General Data Protection and Regulation law and other privacy restrictions on social media did considerably improve consumers' experience on the web, but they have also made the job of marketers harder and harder.

 ...
 And how to skirt the problem